rcrowther/django_languages/README.rst

     lc = LanguageChoices(type_in=['L'])

-The `639-3 table`_ page contains links to notes on the table structure.
+The `ISO 639-3 table`_ page contains links to notes on the table structure.

 There is a twist.
 639-3 includes some special codes for 'undefined' or 'not a language' marks.
 By default, the app excludes them.
 You can put them back in, ::